-Replica 007 Aston Martins, 6,000-piece castles, Indiana Jones airplanes — we’re proud to say that playing with LEGOs as an adult is happening right now in our living room.
+Replica 007 Aston Martins, 6,000-piece castles, Indiana Jones airplanes — we’re proud to say that we play with LEGOs as adults.

 In essence, it’s a Star Wars ship.
 In detail, it’s the Imperial Navy’s most powerful intergalactic destroyer and the heart of the Emperor’s fleet.
 Packed with heavy armory, turbo blasters, and tractor beam projectors, the LEGO Imperial Star Destroyer is a massive 1,359 pieces and rocks a removable top and crazily detailed interior, including rotating chairs for the Imperial crew, weapons racks, a control panel, and bridge.
 Duh, you can fire the spring-loaded shooters and aim the eight synchronized cannons.
 Go ahead, call us dorks.
 We DGAF.

 Discontinued by LEGO (like the Imperial Star Destroyer), you can still get your hands on the insanely intricate Taj Mahal model that will set you back over a grand.
 Previously the title holder for largest LEGO set of all time, 5,922 pieces make up the replica marble mausoleum on the south bank of India’s Yamuna river.
 Get your friends in on this LEGO build, because you’re going to need plenty of help.